DPsych (Clinical) BPsych (Hons) MAPS

 Equally significant are her roles with Wollongong and Sydney University clinics, and Macquarie University’s Emotional Health Clinic renowned for its innovative, evidence-based treatment of anxiety disorders in children, adolescents, and adults.

-Bianca’s level of expertise is evident in the range of clinical presentations she treats: social anxiety, internet gaming, specific phobias, childhood and adult depression, self-harm, suicide, behavioural difficulties, ADHD, learning disorders, performance and exam anxiety including HSC stress, and challenges experienced in relationships and families.
+Bianca’s level of expertise is evident in the range of clinical presentations she treats: developmental trauma, social anxiety, internet gaming, specific phobias, childhood and adult depression, self-harm, suicide, behavioural difficulties, ADHD, learning disorders, performance and exam anxiety including HSC stress, and challenges experienced in relationships and families.

-Bianca’s years of research around the affect excessive online video gaming has on teenagers, has lead her to become an expert in this field.
+Bianca’s years of research around the effect excessive online video gaming has on teenagers, has lead her to become an expert in this field.
 As a gamer herself, Bianca understands the minefield of video gaming, and acts as a coach working together with teenagers and parents.
 She runs seminars for parents on teenage technology & gaming obsession, to assist parents to understand their teen better.